RobTillaart/PCF8575/README.md

 |       |     |    |

 So you can connect up to 8 PCF8575 on one I2C bus, giving access to 8 x 16 = 128 IO lines.
+To maximize IO lines combine 8 x PCF8575 + 8 x PCF8574A giving
+128 + 64 = 192 IO lines.
 Be sure to have a well dimensioned power supply.

 The library allows to read and write both single pins or 16 pins at once.
-Furthermore some additional functions are implemented that are a little more playfull but still are useful.
+Furthermore some additional functions are implemented that are playfull but useful.

 ## I2C Clock

 Testing showed that the PCF8575 still works at 600 KHz and failed at 800 KHz.
 These values are outside the specs of the datasheet so they are not recommendend.
-However when performance is neede you can try to overclock the chip.
+However when performance is needed you can try to overclock the chip.

 ## Interface